Orbital Test Satellite

 The Orbital Test Satellite (OTS) programme was an experimental satellite system inherited by the European Space Agency (ESA) in 1975 from its predecessor, the European Space Research Organisation (ESRO).
 OTS was the first three-axis-stabilised Ku-band satellite, and its design has inspired the conception of almost 30 other satellites in Europe.
 Its successors, the Maritime European Communications Satellite (MARECS) and European Communications Satellite (ECS) series of satellites, consolidated Europe's position in communications satellite technology and manufacturing.

 OTS 1

 The first of the pair of OTS satellites, OTS 1, was launched on 13 September 1977 at 11:31 pm UTC at the Cape Canaveral Space Launch Complex 17.
 However, it was destroyed 54 seconds later due to its United States Delta launcher exploding.
-The failure was caused by a horizontal crack in the solid propellent core of one of the strap-on boosters, which caused the core gases to burn through the casing and ignite the fuel in the main tank of the launcher.
+The failure was caused by a horizontal crack in the solid propellant core of one of the strap-on boosters, which caused the core gases to burn through the casing and ignite the fuel in the main tank of the launcher.
 The debris of the satellite landed in the Atlantic Ocean.